crystall1nedev/Inspiron-5570-KBR-Hackintosh/README.md

 Everything works, credit to phd91105 for the most part with ACPI patches and kexts, just adjusted for this particular model.

-Bootloader: Opencore 0.7.4
+Bootloader: Opencore 0.7.6 (development)

-Kexts: all updated
+Kexts: all updated (as of 11.24.21)

 | SPECS |   |
 |---|---|